Emperor Zhao Kuangyin Visiting Grand Chancellor Zhao Pu on a Snowing Evening

 One bitterly cold snowy evening, Zhao looked at the blowing snow outside with a sense of relief.
 He thought that it would be most unlikely that the emperor would come out of his palace in such weather.
 No sooner had Zhao Pu sat down with a book than he was informed that the emperor was at the gate.

 Zhao Pu hurried to the courtyard and knelt down to welcome the sovereign.
 Double mattresses were laid on the floor of the hall and barbecue grill racks were set to cook meat.
 When Zhao Pu’s wife came out to serve wine, the emperor addressed her as ‘Sister-in-law’.

 During this casual home visit, the emperor told Zhao Pu his grave concern of reunifying China.
 Sure enough, Zhao Pu came up with effective strategies to subjugate various small kingdoms starting from the south, which was fertile and rich but weak in combat forces.
 The meeting laid the foundation of the following nineteen-year military campaigns that reunited the Chinese people.

-Other stories of emperors from different dynasties:
+Stories of emperors from other dynasties:

 Fig 1-4: porcelain vase with underglaze blue and overglaze enamelled decoration, Shunzhi period (1644–61), courtesy of Porcelain Collection, Dresden State Art Museums